KratosMultiphysics/Examples/multilevel_monte_carlo/use_cases/wind_engineering_twistedbuilding_mpi/README.md

 and by default AMC is selected.
 If one is interested in running SMC, it is needed to select `asynchronous = false` in the XMC settings (in `problem_settings/parameters_xmc.json`).
 To change the inlet boundary condition, you can set true or false the keys `random_reference_velocity` and `random_roughness_height` of Kratos settings (in `problem_settings/ProjectParameters.json`).
 Please observe that for running you may want to increase the number of realizations per level, the time horizon of each realization and the burn-in time (initial transient we discard when computing statistics to discard dependencies from initial conditions).
 All settings can be observed in the corresponding configuration file [of the problem](source/problem_settings/ProjectParameters.json) and [of the algorithm](source/problem_settings/parameters_xmc.json).

-The Quantities of Interest of the problem are the drag force, the base moment and the pressure field on the building surface and their time-averaged counterparts.
+The quantities of interest of the problem are the drag force, the base moment and the pressure field on the building surface and their time-averaged counterparts.
 Statistical convergence is assessed for the time-averaged drag force.
+Statistics are estimated using h-statistics, which are computed using power sums.
+Power sums are updated on the fly, and we refer to [2] for details.
+The statistics we estimate are the expected value and the variance of all quantities of interest.

 Two different workflows are available: